Skip to content

 Notes

 • When a timezone is selected in the 'Contactable Timings' section, it automatically becomes the default timezone for scheduling in the 'Schedule' section.
-However, campaign managers can still choose a different timezone from the dropdown if necessary.
+However, campaign managers can choose a different timezone from the dropdown if necessary.

 • To ensure accuracy, the contacts are scrubbed again 15 minutes before the scheduled time of a campaign.